root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-cov.rst

 the binaries *BIN*,... using the profile data *PROFILE*.
 It can optionally be filtered to only show the coverage for the files listed in *SOURCES*.

+*BIN* may be an executable, object file, dynamic library, or archive (thin or otherwise).

 If no source files are provided, a summary line is printed for each file in the coverage data.
-If any files are provided, summaries are shown for each function in the listed files instead.
+If any files are provided, summaries can be shown for each function in the listed files if the ``-show-functions`` option is enabled.

 For information on compiling programs for coverage and generating profile data, see :ref:`llvm-cov-show`.